INDIA

 Formerly known as Madras, Chennai, the capital of the state of Tamil Nadu, is India’s fourth-largest city.
 Located on the Coromandel Coast of the Bay of Bengal, the city serves as the gateway to South India and is as diverse and colorful as its namesake plaid.

 From the awe-inspiring 7th century Hindu temple dedicated to Shiva, to bustling street markets and serene beaches, Chennai captivates visitors with its blend of rich traditions, old heritage and contemporary wonders.
+Be sure to add these five must-see locations, where natural beauty, history and one-of-a-kind culture come together to make for an unforgettable trip.

 People and two horses on Marina Beach in Chennai, India